 The World Philosophy Day was established by the General Conference of UNESCO in 2005.
 At Keele, we have celebrated it every year, since the creation of the Forum for Philosophical Research with the ‘Jean-Jacques Rousseau’ Annual Lecture and Conference in 2008.

 This day marks the importance of philosophy, especially for young people; as highlighted at the 2005 UNESCO General Conference, “philosophy is a discipline that encourages critical and independent thought and is capable of working towards a better understanding of the world and promoting tolerance and peace ”.

-In 2014, the World Philosophy Day will be on 19 November.
-At Keele, we will celebrate it by two important international events, both organised under the aegis of the newly created Centre for Kantian Studies at Keele in Association with Oxford University and University of St Andrews.
+In 2016, the World Philosophy Day will be on 17 November.
+At Keele, we will celebrate it by two important events, both organised under the aegis of the newly created Keele-Oxford-St. Andrews Kantian (KOSAK) Research Centre: the ‘Jean-Jacques Rousseau’ Annual Lecture and Conference.

 For more information on the World Philosophy Day, visit: www.unesco.org/new/en/social-and-human-sciences/themes/philosophy/philosophy-day-at-unesco/